pfenninglab/TACIT/README.md

 evaluationScriptsHiC: scripts for evaluating long-range interactions between phenotype-associated open chromatin regions and phenotype-relevant genes

+evaluationScriptsVocalLearning: scripts for evaluating associations between open chromatin regions and vocal learning and integrating results with gene-vocal learning associations

 Dependencies specific to those scripts are listed in the individual directories.
 Models can be found at http://daphne.compbio.cs.cmu.edu/files/ikaplow/TACITSupplement/.